 The immunities granted to user-generated content platforms under the CDA, do not extend to individual posters of defamatory content.
 However, locating the offending individual can be a tedious and complicated process, therefore it’s highly recommended you reach out to an experienced defamation removal attorney with proven success.

 If locating a malicious poster seems overwhelming, there may be another option.
 The CDA has several exceptions, most notable, an intellectual property infringement exception, which allows copyrighted content to be removed via DMCA take-down.
 CheaterLand.com allows users to post photos, and it’s highly likely the users posting such photos do not have a copyright in the photo.
-Aaron Minc, and his Ohio team of experienced defamation removal attorneys, will explore all options to remove offensive content, hold the poster accountable, and restore your reputation.
+The Minc Law team will explore all options to remove offensive content, hold the poster accountable, and restore your reputation.

 Ohio Defamation Tip: Although it may seem unfair and malicious, under Ohio law, newspapers and television stations are allowed to publish arrest, warrant, and indictment reports.
 Additionally, they may report on anything that is revealed and made available to the general public in court.

 Reach Out to the Defamation Removal Lawyers of Minc Law to Remove Malicious Online Content